Book reviews by

 1984: A Warning Against Government Surveillance and Control

 Nineteen Eighty-Four is a dystopian novel set in a totalitarian society ruled by a government known as “The Party.”
+The government uses technology to monitor the civilians constantly; Big Brother is watching you!
+Undoubtedly, it is one of the most popular George Orwell books.

 As Winston becomes increasingly disillusioned, he starts to rebel against the Party’s surveillance and control, embarking on a dangerous journey of self-discovery and resistance.